NicholasAntoniadesEngineer/NicholasAntoniadesEngineer/README.md

 ### 📘 Highlights
 - **Phased Array Antennas:** Led software system architecture and firmware integration for advanced phased array antennas at Hanwha Phasor.
 - **Automotive Security:** Developed central security systems for electric vehicles at Chevalier Tech Limited, integrating UWB, Bluetooth, and NFC technologies.
-- **Medical Prototypes:** At Kymira, led a team to design and demonstrate medical prototypes, securing two grants for the company.
+- **Medical Prototypes:** At Kymira, Designed, developed and demonstrated medical prototypes, securing two grants for the company.
+- **Medical Devices:** at Nanodyn Systems: Developed a portable ventilator and a CPAP system for use in rugged environments.

 ### 💼 Experience
 - **Senior Embedded Software Engineer, Hanwha Phasor** (June 2023 - Present)